MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/posts/retrospectives.md

 +++

 # End-of-Year Retrospectives
-These have always been hard for me.
-I think maybe because I though I had no basis on which to judge a whole year.
+These have always been kind of hard for me.
+I think maybe because I thought I had no basis on which to judge a whole year or period of time.

 <div style="text-align: center;">
     <img src="/media/daily_tracker.png" alt="Daily Tracker" style="max-width: 100%; height: auto; margin: 10px;" />